 “Acting Adjutant General of the Army”

 Steve was finally discharged, from the army, at Fort Sheridan, Illinois, on May 3, 1946, with the rank of sergeant.
 Even though he had been a Prisoner of War, he still registered with the Selective Service after the war on the same date he was discharged.
-The reason for this is not known.
-He later moved to Oakland Park, Florida, where he bought a motel and raised a family.
+He initially went to work at Western Electric Company in Cicero but later moved to Oakland Park, Florida, where he bought a motel and raised a family.

 On November 11, 1988, Veterans Day, Steve was awarded the medals he should have received after he was liberated.
 One of those medals was the Silver Star.
 When he was asked why he survived, he said, “I don’t know.
 I’m sorry that the fellows that died aren’t here to receive this.
 It’s 45, 46 years late, but it helps.”